odea-project/qAlgorithms/report/report.md

 **4) Difference Between Median and Mean in mz**

 There is little overlap between this condition and others, excluding 5).
-Bins which exclusively fulfill this condition account for 14% of all points and 20% of all bins with at least one positive test.
+Bins that exclusively fulfill this condition account for 14% of all points and 20% of all bins with at least one positive test.
 The affected bins are mostly located at low masses towards the edges of the chromatographic dimension.
-While those results are generally expected, more rigorous testing as to the predictive power of this criterium is necessary.
+While those results are generally expected, more rigorous testing as to the predictive power of this criterion is necessary.
 The tolerance of two times the mean centroid error is assuming a flat distribution, which is not the case for normally distributed bins.